Managing Access to Legacy and Cloud Applications

 Legacy Authentication methods (Web Access Management, or WAM)

-Web Access Management is a legacy authentication mechanism for managing authentication and authorisation to corporate resources.
+Web Access Management is a legacy authentication mechanism for managing authentication and authorization to corporate resources.
 It was first utilized in the early 1990s.

 A WAM system requests authentication from the end user, then injects identity data via the HTTP headers of a user’s browser’s HTTP request, for consumption by the protected application.
 This is more commonly referred to as Header Based SSO.
 These Header values can be configured as required for the application and are sent to the application via an application proxy.